szqtc/FermiBubbles_GCE_by_DAMPE/README.md

 ### Introduction
-The DArk Matter Particle Explorer (DAMPE) is a space-borne high-energy particle detector that surveys the gamma-ray sky above 2 GeV with a peak acceptance of ~0.2 m$^2$ sr.
+The DArk Matter Particle Explorer (DAMPE) is a space-borne high-energy particle detector that surveys the gamma-ray sky above 2 GeV with a peak acceptance of ~0.2 m^2 sr.

 Using 102-month (8.5-yr) photon data, DAMPE has significantly detected the *Fermi* bubbles (~26 sigma significance) and the Galactic center excess (~7 sigma significance).
 Details can be found in [arXiv:2512.23458](https://arxiv.org/abs/2512.23458).

 ### Fermi bubbles templates
-Here are the *Fermi* bubbles templates, in FITS format, supplementary to that paper.
+Here are the *Fermi* bubbles templates, in FITS format, supplementary to the paper (arXiv:2512.23458).
 Two projections of the templates are provided: the plate carree (CAR) projection and the all-sky HEALPix projection.
+Please note that the values within the boundary of the *Fermi* bubbles are 1.0 (see the preview below).

 - **FBs_baseline_total_(proj).fits**
 The *Fermi* bubbles template directly extracted from the DAMPE residual map.